Tinkerforge/doc/en/source/Kits/InternetOfThings/InternetOfThings.rst

 Description
 -----------

+**The kit is not sold anymore.
+But all parts are still available in our shop.**

 The `Internet of Things <https://en.wikipedia.org/wiki/Internet_of_Things>`__ is an evolution of the Internet.
 It interconnects not only human and computer as before but also physical objects (things).